canuckkat/chewodex/_recipes/all-butter-flaky-pie-crust.md

 3. Check for size by inverting pie dish over dough round.
 Look for a 1-inch edge around the pie dish.
 Carefully press the dough into the dish.
 Spoon the pie filling into pie crust.

 4. Roll out second half of dough then top pie.
-Use a knife or pair of kitchen scissors to trim dough to within 3/4-inch of the edge of the dish.
+Use a knife or pair of kitchen scissors to trim dough to within ¾-inch of the edge of the dish.

-5. Fold edges of top crust underneath edges of bottom crust, pressing the edge to seal it so that it creates a thicker, 1/4-inch border that rests on the lip of the dish.
+5. Fold edges of top crust underneath edges of bottom crust, pressing the edge to seal it so that it creates a thicker, ¼-inch border that rests on the lip of the dish.
 Then, crimp edges by pressing the pointer finger of one hand against the edge of the dough from the inside of the dish while gently pressing with two knuckles of the other hand from the outside.
 Refrigerate pie at least 20 minutes or freeze for 5 minutes before baking.

 6. Just before baking, make egg wash by whisking egg yolk and cream together in a small bowl.
 Use a pastry brush to brush over the top crust.
 Then, sprinkle with 1 tablespoon of sugar.
 Then, cut 3 to 4 slits in top of pie.
 Bake as directed by the specific recipe you are following.